 Curriculum

+The Anthropology MA program is designed to be completed in two years.
 Degree-seeking students in the Anthropology MA program may elect to follow either a thesis or non-thesis plan of study.
 Each plan of study requires a minimum of 30 credit hours, 15 of which must be at the 6000-level.
 The thesis option is designed for students who plan to enter doctoral programs, while the non-thesis option is more appropriate for students entering or continuing professional careers following the MA degree.
 Students that focus on archaeology and want to become a Registered Professional Archaeologist should pursue the thesis option.
-View the graduate catalog for curriculum details.
+See our Anthropology MA Sample Roadmap for an example of the program timeline.

 Applicants are not required to have an undergraduate degree in anthropology.
 Supplemental course work may be recommended for students who do not have a degree in anthropology or are missing key undergraduate course work.

-All applications require a well-organized, carefully crafted, and informative statement of purpose of no more than 500 words.
+All applications require a well-organized, carefully crafted, and informative statement of intent of 1-2 pages.

 This document should articulate your intentions about pursing a Master’s degree in anthropology at UCF.
 It should address your anthropological interests, proposed research project, professional goals, and future career plans.
 The statement should address why the topic or issue warrants graduate level research.
 We encourage you to integrate insights and life experiences that strengthen your ability to complete the program.